-ARTS 1181.
-Introduction to Digital Photography An introduction to the aesthetics and techniques of digital photography.
+ARTS 2211.
+Digital Photography An introduction to the aesthetics and techniques of digital photography.
 Techniques include depth of field, lens choice, aperture settings, exposure, and use of software.
-Students will develop their creative vision, conceptualization skills, and technical proficiency, leading to a portfolio.
-Identical with MAC 1181.
+Students will develop their creative vision, conceptualization skills, and technical proficiency.
+Identical with MAC 2211.
 Credit hours: 4.
-Prerequisite: ARTS 1103 or permission of instructor.
-Offered Fall 2022, Session 1.
 (AE)